$0 How to Request an Assessment: NZ Parent's Template Letter

 • The application timeline — when to start the process relative to external exams, and the deadline after which applications become significantly harder to process

-• Evidence-to-provision mapping — which specific assessment scores justify extra time, reader/writers, computer use, rest breaks, and separate room provisions
+• Evidence-to-provision mapping — which assessment findings may support extra time, reader/writers, computer use, rest breaks, and separate room provisions

-• The difference between school-managed and NZQA-approved accommodations — and why internal assessment accommodations do not automatically extend to external exams
+• The difference between school-managed and NZQA SAC processes — and why internal assessment accommodations do not automatically extend to external exams

 • What to do when the school says "doesn't qualify" — the specific correspondence to send to the principal and Board of Trustees, citing the assessment evidence and the school's obligation under the Education and Training Act 2020